brunopostle/ifcmerge/docs/whitepaper.rst

 We find that tracking of modified, deleted and added SPF IDs is sufficient to characterise the difference between two SPF files.
 Further, tracking SPF IDs allows robust three-way merging of *Native IFC* files, enabling the collaborative branching/merging workflow described above.

-This ability for multiple users to edit the same Native IFC file asynchronously changes the need for federated files within collaborative design projects.
+This ability for multiple users to edit the same *Native IFC* file asynchronously changes the basic rationale for federated files within collaborative design projects.
-Computer resources constrain the maximum practical size of individual IFC files, these constraints will determine the number of files required in a federated BIM model consisting of Native IFC files.
+Computer resources constrain the maximum practical size of individual IFC files, this constraint will primarily determine the number of files required in a federated BIM model consisting of *Native IFC* files.
-In a small project it is possible, *though not necessarily desirable*, for all stakeholders to work with a single Native IFC file.
+In a small construction project it is possible, though not necessarily desirable, for all project stakeholders to work with a single *Native IFC* file.

 BIM is not just objects and information, but relationships between this data.
 With a federated model, defining a relationship between elements that exist in separate files is not straightforward.
 For example, spatial containers such as rooms and storeys are typically defined in an architectural model, a federated building services model can't assign equipment to these spaces as a result.
-Native IFC offers solutions to these sorts of problems by putting data where it is needed rather than where software constraints require it to be put.
+*Native IFC* offers solutions to these sorts of problems by putting data where it is needed rather than where software constraints require it to be put.

 `Git-forge services`_ typically have advanced issue tracking, discussion, repository management and automation via continuous integration.
 These features potentially provide a complete replacement CDE (common data environment).